backstage/backstage/docs/features/kubernetes/troubleshooting.md

 '
 ```

-The curl response should have resources from kubernetes
+The curl response should have resources from Kubernetes:

 ```json
 # curl response